SAIKIRANN226/AWS_DevOps_Notes/Ansible/Session-24.md

   to connect to aws ec2, we can fetch IP_addresses.
 That is nothing but "AWS Dynamic inventory plugin"

 ### Points to remember
-- We use ansible.cfg to minimize the commands while running the script in server.
+- We use ansible.cfg to minimize the commands (or) arguments to the script in server.
-- If esc button is not working while saving the file you can use "ctrl+esc" or "ctrl+c" button
+- If esc button is not working while saving the file you can use "ctrl+esc" or "ctrl+c" button.
-- Use "ansible-vault encrypt group_vars/<some-name>.yaml" if already has existing vault.
+- Use "ansible-vault encrypt group_vars/<some_name>.yaml" if already has existing vault.
 - If you want to edit then "ansible-vault edit web.yaml"
-- If you want to know wether it is encrypted or not ? then "cat group_vars/<some-name>.yaml"
+- If you want to know wether it is encrypted or not ? then "cat group_vars/<some_name>.yaml"
 - If you want to see then "ansible-vault view group_vars/<some-name>.yaml"
 - You can use ansible-vault anywhere in the roboshop project for any components you want.
 - Earlier we used Ansible-vault and we migrated to AWS SSM Parameter store since our entire infra is in AWS.
 - Boto and botocore are aws python modules, we need to install latest, "sudo yum list | grep pip", then install sudo yum install python3.11-pip.noarch -y
 - Then "pip3.11 install boto3 botocore"
+- We can't create ansible-vault in windows (VS), so thats why we used linux server to create the vault.